gaurav8707/ragurl/README.md

 - **Handling Subpages**: Currently, the app does not support extracting content from subpages.
 BFS and DFS approaches are planned for future improvements.
 - **CORS Policy Errors**: Encountered CORS policy issues while connecting the FastAPI backend with the Next.js frontend, resolved with proper CORS configuration.
-- **Deployment Challenges**: Deploying FastAPI on platforms like Render led to memory issues, so I opted for Google Cloud, which handled scaling more effectively.
+- **Deployment Issues**: Deploying FastAPI on platforms like Render led to memory issues, so I opted for Google Cloud, which handled scaling more effectively.

 ## Future Scope